 La Femme Publique (1984, Fr.) (aka The Public Woman)

 French sex starlet Valerie Kaprisky starred in this artsy and stylish French "film-within-a-film," inspired by Dostoevsky's novel The Devils, and directed by Andrzej Zulawski.
 The very dark and enigmatic film of exploitation included plentiful scenes of complete nudity and heated sex, as the main character struggled for self-discovery - to break free from her victimization and eventually score a victory over various dominating mentors.

 The non-linear plot was about the life of:

-She allowed a voyeuristic photographer to shoot pictures of her, to make ends meet, as she performed frantic, convulsive, and lewd interpretive dances.
-During one session, the photographer fell dead at her feet.
+In the film's opening, she allowed a voyeuristic photographer to shoot pictures of her, to make ends meet, as she performed frantic, convulsive, and lewd interpretive dances.
+During the second session while she went into a sweaty frenzy, the photographer fell dead at her feet.